Category

 • Andrew J. Connolly, University of Washington, “From interstellar rocks to dark energy: building data science across research communities.”

-On May 16, 2023, MIDAS will offer From Theory to Practice: Building Ethical and Trustworthy AI, a forum jointly organized with Rocket Companies that will feature speakers from academia, industry and government on the ethical use of AI and its regulation.
-Readers can still submit abstracts for lightning talks.
+On May 16, 2023, MIDAS hosted From Theory to Practice: Building Ethical and Trustworthy AI, a forum jointly organized with Rocket Companies featuring speakers from academia, industry and government presenting on the ethical use of AI and its regulation.

 “Humans constantly grapple with how new technological advances fit into our moral and ethical framework.
 But the massive amount of data in the world today and how quickly AI is getting more powerful makes this the critical moment for ethical data science and AI.”
 Says Dr. H. V. Jagadish, MIDAS Director.
 “We look forward to working with all researchers to tackle this challenge together.”